 In March 2015 the BIS and BVIS schools merged with Nord Anglia Education (NAE), a world leading premium schools organisation located across China, Europe, the Middle East, North America and Southeast Asia.
 Being part of a large and established education company with 61 international schools around the world will enable BIS HCMC to further develop, and consolidate, its status as a provider of high quality education to students.

-Twenty years since we opened our doors for the first time, it seems fitting that we should be building a new campus that takes us back to where it all started; Early Years and Infants.
-Located in the residential area of Thao Dien, the opening of our new EY & IC will unite our whole school community in one central location in District 2.
+Twenty years since we opened our doors for the first time, it seemed fitting to build a new campus taking us back to where it all started; Early Years and Infants.
+Located in the residential area of Thao Dien, the opening of our dedicated Early Years and Infant Campus facility in January 2018 united our whole school community in one central location in District 2.

 BIS HCMC continues to grow from strength to strength enabling individuals to develop as learners and leaders in a dynamic and challenging environment with a strong focus on "learning together as responsible global citizens."